aalabort/Grocefy/backend/results/OPTIMIZATION_REPORT.md

 🏆 Aldi            │ Regular: £1.69    │ Member: N/A      │ ⭐ BEST PRICE!
 🏪 Sainsburys      │ Regular: £2.75    │ Member: N/A
 🏪 Tesco           │ Regular: £2.25    │ Member: N/A
+❌ Waitrose        │ Not found
+🏪 Morrisons       │ Regular: £2.10    │ Member: N/A
 ❌ Lidl            │ Not found
-❌ Waitrose        │ Not found
-❌ Morrisons       │ Not found
 ======================================================================
 ```